-All First-Year/Freshman and Sophomore students are required to live on campus and carry a meal plan at Loyola University New Orleans.
-The Sophomore residency requirement is posted in the University Bulletin, on the university website, and in the Student Code of Conduct.
+All First-Year/Freshman, Sophomore, and Junior students are required to live on campus and carry a meal plan at Loyola University New Orleans.
+The three year residency requirement is posted in the University Bulletin, on the university website, and in the Student Code of Conduct.

-Incoming First-Year students and rising Sophomores must apply for housing exemptions each year they want to live off campus; living off campus during one year does not grant you an exemption for future years.
+Incoming First-Year students, Sophomores, and rising Juniors must apply for housing exemptions each year they want to live off campus; living off campus during one year does not grant you an exemption for future years.

 Students living on campus receive the benefits of safety, convenience, proximity to classes and academic resources, and access to a vibrant 24-hour social network of peers from around the country and the globe.
 Campus residents also tend to perform better academically, be more involved in student organizations and activities, and be more satisfied with their college experience in general.
 Learn more about the benefits on living on campus!

 Submitting a Request

 All requests for exemption from the University's housing requirement must be submitted by the requesting student, and should include:

 - Completed Housing Exemption Application in the Housing Director through Single Sign on